INFORMATION FOR ENGINEERS, ORTHOPEDIC SURGEONS, EPIDEMIOLOGISTS AND PHYSIOLOGISTS — ABOUT ‘RELEASE’.

 • Age related tibia strength — Children and adolescents under 19-years have soft-weak bones.
 Females over 40 have the possibility of reduced bone strength.
 Males over 53 have the possibility of brittle-weak bones.
 See graph, below.
 Reasonable exercise and diet (see text, below) can mitigate a large reduction in tibia strength.

-Practical reality of ski-binding release-settings.
+Practical reality of ski-binding release-settings on mitigating tibia fracture.

 There are long-running debates between the Germanic and the French approaches toward the interaction between ski-binding function and release settings.

 The Germanic approach is to engineer the binding-mechanism to supply maximum retention while meeting essential release-functions.
 Then, if the retention-function of the binding is performing as defined in the 'Retention / Anti-Pre-Release' section of this website — the binding's setting is adjusted to a biomechanical-based release threshold.

 The French approach is to engineer the binding mechanism to supply maximum multi-directional release while meeting essential release-functions.
 Then, if the release-function of the binding is performing as defined throughout this essay on release — the binding's setting is adjusted to a minimum skiable retention threshold.